lava-nc/lava-peripherals/README.md

 # Lava Peripherals

-Lava is an open-source software framework for developing neuro-inspired applications and mapping them to neuromorphic hardware.
-Lava provides developers with the tools and abstractions to develop applications that fully exploit the principles of neural computation.
+Lava-peripherals is a library to the open-source framework [Lava](http://lava-nc.org) that adds support for peripheral devices such as cameras or robotic actuators.
-Lava-peripherals is a library that connects peripheral hardware such as cameras or robotic actuators to [Lava](http://lava-nc.org).​
+Lava enables users to develop neuro-inspired applications and map them to neuromorphic hardware.
+It provides tools and abstractions to develop applications that fully exploit the principles of neural computation.

 # Content